 Linfield shot a 5-under-par 283, two strokes in front of Northwest Conference foe Willamette.
 Corban sits in third place at 293, Pacific is fourth at 297, followed by George Fox at 311 and Whitman at 312.

-Also scoring for the Wildcats were three freshmen: Ryan Nolan (Soph., Tigard, Ore.) with a 71, Thomas Arand (Soph., McMinnville, Ore.) with a 75, and Taylor Pirnke (Soph., Mill Creek, Wash.) at 83.
+Also scoring for the Wildcats were three freshmen: Ryan Nolan with a 71, Thomas Arand (Jr., McMinnville, Ore.) with a 75, and Taylor Pirnke (Jr., Mill Creek, Wash.) at 83.
 Playing as an individual, Tommy Schmidt shot a 73.

 Fitch was even par after 14 but rallied to birdie three of final four holes for his 69.
 Nolan eagled the 10th hole to begin the back nine on his way to a 1-under-par total.

 “All day, our guys were just solid,” said Wildcats coach Greg Copeland.
 “Some of the greens were pretty tough to putt on.”